YerbaPage/MGDebugger/README.md

 ## Contributing

 We warmly welcome contributions to MGDebugger!
-If you have suggestions, improvements, or bug reports, feel free to open an issue or submit a pull request on our GitHub repository.
 We appreciate your feedback and look forward to building MGDebugger together with the community!